demisto/content/Packs/AzureFirewall/Integrations/AzureFirewall/README.md

 >|---|---|---|---|---|---|---|---|
 >| xsoar-policy | /subscriptions/xsoar-subscription/resourceGroups/xsoar-resource-group/providers/Microsoft.Network/firewallPolicies/xsoar-policy | Standard | eastus |  |  |  | Succeeded |

 ### azure-firewall-policy-attach
 ***
-Attach policy to firewall.
+Attach a policy to a firewall.
 The policy and firewall have to belong to the same tier.

 #### Base Command